Applications for 2020 are now open. Please email applications to firstname.lastname@example.org

 - A list of the investigators (at least two of whom must be from the partner College);

 - A one paragraph statement of each investigator's academic achievements relative to opportunity (c.
-250 words) and their CVs;
+250 words) and their CVs (max.
+5 pages);

 - Endorsement from the applicant's Head of School or Centre Director; and

 - A budget for the proposed project that reflects the joint funding commitment from the partner College.

 Only projects that have matching or significant funding from the partner College will be considered.
-Applicants should strive to include a mix of both senior and early career academics, and be gender-balanced.
+Applicants should include both senior and early career academics, and be gender-balanced.